Airport Systems Planning and Design

 Byron Thurber, Senior Aviation Planner, Arup, San Francisco, California

 The University of California at Berkeley visitor website includes travel information for reaching the UC Berkeley campus.
-Please note parking on campus is challenging and we do not recommend driving.
+Please note visitor parking on campus is very limited and we do not recommend driving.

 Course Fees